Notice of Pre-AIA or AIA Status

 receiving, in accordance with the emitting order, reflected light information of the emitted light emitted by the M emitting regions that is reflected from the detected target (Col. 19, lines 13-25, the detecting module activates SPADS for measurement based on the mapped relationship between the emitter array and detector array);

-acquiring, in accordance with the emitting order, the reflected light information and the receiving time corresponding to the reflected light information, the distance image with an image resolution that is not lower than the number N of the receiving regions and that does not exceed N x M obtained by multiplying the number of the receiving regions and the number of the emitting regions (Col. 19, lines 13-25, “A sensing pattern for the detecting module may be generated based on a pre-determined mapping relationship between the emitter array and the detector array, and one or more real-time conditions” and the output signals are given to a processing circuit that generates a distance measurement; Col. 19 lines 34-40, each pixel 601, 603, 605, generates an output signal, and each pixel of the detector array corresponds to one pixel of resolution in a ranging measurement.
-This means, in this system, the image resolution is equal to N).
+acquiring, according to the emitting order, the reflected light information and the receiving time corresponding to the reflected light information, a distance image with an image resolution that is not lower than the number N of the receiving regions and that does not exceed N x M obtained by multiplying the number of the receiving regions and the number of the emitting regions (Col. 19, lines 13-25, “A sensing pattern for the detecting module may be generated based on a pre-determined mapping relationship between the emitter array and the detector array, and one or more real-time conditions” and the output signals are given to a processing circuit that generates a distance measurement; Col. 19 lines 34-40, each pixel 601, 603, 605, generates an output signal, and each pixel of the detector array corresponds to one pixel of resolution in a ranging measurement.
+This means, in this system, the image resolution is equal to N)

-Regarding Claim 12: Zhu discloses the detection method according to claim 11.
-Zhu further discloses wherein each of the emitting regions comprises K sub emitting regions, each of the sub emitting regions comprises at least one emitting unit (Fig. 5, where each pixel has four VCSELs; Col. 17, lines3-4), M is equal to N, and K is an integer greater than 0 (Figs. 5 and 6, there are 36 pixels that are directly mapped to each other in both the emitter and receiver array; Fig. 5, there are four sub emitting regions per pixel, and four is greater than zero), and wherein
+wherein each of the emitting regions comprises K sub emitting regions, each of the sub emitting regions comprises at least one emitting unit (Fig. 5, where each pixel has four VCSELs; Col. 17, lines3-4), M is equal to N, and K is an integer greater than 0 (Figs. 5 and 6, there are 36 pixels that are directly mapped to each other in both the emitter and receiver array; Fig. 5, there are four sub emitting regions per pixel, and four is greater than zero), and wherein

 the acquiring, in accordance with the emitting order, the reflected light information and the receiving time corresponding to the reflected light information, the distance image with an image resolution that is not lower than the number N of the receiving regions and that does not exceed N x M obtained by multiplying the umber of the receiving regions and the number of the emitting regions comprises: acquiring the distance image with an image resolution not exceeding N x K in accordance with the emitting order, the reflected light information and the receiving time corresponding to the reflected light information (Col. 19, lines 13-25, “A sensing pattern for the detecting module may be generated based on a pre-determined mapping relationship between the emitter array and the detector array, and one or more real-time conditions” and the output signals are given to a processing circuit that generates a distance measurement; Col. 19, lines 34-40, each pixel of the detector array corresponds to one pixel of resolution in a ranging measurement.
 This means, in this system, the image resolution is equal to N).